Top Things to Do in Australia

 What's the Best Way to Get Around Australia?

 Domestic flights are essential for covering long distances, Melbourne to Cairns is 3,400 km.
-Qantas, Virgin Australia, and Jetstar connect major cities; book early for deals.
-Rent a car for regional areas like the Great Ocean Road or Tasmania; distances between towns can be huge, so plan fuel stops.
+Qantas, Virgin Australia, and Jetstar connect major cities.
+Book early for deals.
+Rent a car for regional areas like the Great Ocean Road or Tasmania.
+Distances between towns can be huge, so plan fuel stops.
 Trains (like The Ghan) are scenic but slow and expensive.